symfony/symfony-docs/book/forms.rst

 .. image:: /book/images/forms-simple.png
     :align: center

 That's it!
-By printing ``form.widget``, each field in the form is rendered, along with a label and any error messages for the field.
+By printing ``form_widget(form)``, each field in the form is rendered, along with a label and any error messages for each field.
 As easy as this is, it's not very flexible (yet).
 Later, you'll learn how to customize the form output.